 Not wanting to take any chances I dined in the unassuming Paterson Country Café instead.
 The traditional burger seemed to melt in my mouth while the huge veggie burger was an appetising kaleidoscope of colour.
 Both came in at under $8.
 Ask the café staff for a walking tour pamphlet and let your meal digest as you amble past the original horse drawn hearse garage, artistic rust buckets, and letterboxes shaped like yellow submarines.
 Sights like this make returning to the big smoke a rather unappetising option.

 Nevertheless, the expedition had been a success.
-I’d found six perfect country burgers, stoically avoided those famous wineries and seen just what lies waiting to be discovered (and devoured) off the F3.
+I’d found a few perfect country burgers, stoically avoided those famous wineries and seen just what lies waiting to be discovered (and devoured) off the F3.

 Savannah on Swan